Language Learning Notes: 4 Ways to Use Them to Become an Expert at Studying

 4. Go Unconventional with Your Note-taking: Use Mind Maps

 Most notes are just words written down with more words to explain what the words mean, but not with mind maps.
-When you take notes using a mind map, you use your creativity with colors and images that will help you to learn the different types of words associated with each word branch.
+When you take notes using a mind map, you can also use your creativity with colors and images that will help you to learn the different types of words associated with each word branch.

 For example, one branch will have the word “ball” written in a foreign language.
 Then, each branch attached to the word “ball” will have words, pictures and colors associated with that word like basketball (orange), soccer (black and white), baseball (white), football (brown), tennis (green), etc.